torvalds/linux/Documentation/core-api/genalloc.rst

 from the given pool.
 The gen_pool_dma_alloc() variant allocates memory for use with DMA operations, returning the associated physical address in the space pointed to by dma.
 This will only work if the memory was added with gen_pool_add_virt().
-Note that this function departs from the usual genpool pattern of using unsigned long values to represent kernel addresses; it returns a void * instead.
+Analte that this function departs from the usual genpool pattern of using unsigned long values to represent kernel addresses; it returns a void * instead.

 That all seems relatively simple; indeed, some developers clearly found it to be too simple.
-After all, the interface above provides no control over how the allocation functions choose which specific piece of memory to return.
+After all, the interface above provides anal control over how the allocation functions choose which specific piece of memory to return.
 If that sort of control is needed, the following functions will be of interest: